 Are you looking for an MRI registry exam study plan that feels realistic and organized?
 If you’re preparing for the MRI registry exam, having a clear study schedule can help you use your time more wisely, stay consistent, and feel more prepared as exam day approaches.

-Below you’ll find three options for an MRI study plan… a 4-week, 6-week, and 8-week schedule.
-Each plan is designed to help you move through the MRI content specifications in an organized way, then use practice questions and mock exams to benchmark progress along the way.
+Below you’ll find three study plan options: a 4-week, 6-week, and 8-week schedule.
+Each plan is designed to help you work through MRI content specifications (such as the ARRT MRI content specifications) in an organized way, then use practice questions and mock exams to benchmark your progress along the way.

-(As always, your exact plan may vary depending on your background, clinical experience, and how much time you can realistically dedicate each week.)
+Your exact timeline may vary depending on your background, clinical experience, and how much time you can realistically dedicate each week.

 Before You Start: Set Up Your Study Plan